Customer experience (CX) must be at the epicenter of your brand's DNA.

 - 32% of customers stop doing business with a brand they love after only one bad experience.
 (Source: PwC)

 - 64% of consumers are more likely to recommend a brand to others if it offers simpler experiences and communications.
 (Source: Siegel+Gale)

 Whether you are looking for a competitive advantage, a reduced churn rate, an increase in loyalty or revenue, focusing on the experience will pave the road to achieving those goals.

 This is when organizations are tasked with strategically planning and managing how customers interact with their brand.
 This practice is a discipline that must be mastered and then leveraged to ensure that consumers have exposure to the company, enjoy optimal experiences, and ultimately should be led to engage in a transaction.

 “The practice of designing and reacting to customer interactions to meet or exceed customer expectations and, thus, increase customer satisfaction, loyalty, and advocacy.” -Gartner

 Customer experience management is the practice of closing the gap between the expected experience and the actual experience.
 One of the most effective ways to achieve this is with a Voice of the Customer solution that collects customer intentions, needs, and expectations at key moments in the customer journey, and provides the insights to close the feedback loop to, ultimately, improve the CX.

 Voice of the Customer and CX

-Today customers know more about your products, services, and pricing than you do and their expectations are higher than ever.
-CMOs are recognizing that CX is the new marketing and are turning to Voice of Customer analytics to help them gain insight into their customers.
+Today customers know more about your products, services, and pricing than ever before, and their expectations are higher than ever.
+CMOs are recognizing that CX is the new marketing and are turning to Voice of the Customer analytics to help them gain insight into their customers.